CBIIT/bento-docs/source/configuration/cart-workflow.md

 <p>&nbsp;</p>

-## Customizing the File-Centric Cart page
+## Customizing the File-Centric Cart Page

-The configuration for the File-Centric Cart page is found in the javascript file: `bento-frontend/src/bento/fileCentricCartWorkflowData.js`
+The configuration for the File-Centric Cart Page is found in the javascript file: `bento-frontend/src/bento/fileCentricCartWorkflowData.js`

-### Page properties
+### Page Properties

 The page-level properties are configured using the following fields the `myFilesPageData` object: (e.g. `export const myFilesPageData = {` )